How the physical environment impacts productivity

 There’s no such thing as the “best office layout”, but there are a few ways you can improve an existing workspace to give your productivity a boost.

 Create more flexibility and mobility.
 Ditch the cubicles and rigid office layouts and embrace the open space.
 Let your team move around if they want to by creating space to work side by side, opposite each other, or in private nooks.
+Learn more about the concept of activity-based working here.

 Reduce the noise level.
 If you can, take out anything that contributes to a noisy environment.
 Seal windows and doors, and replace loud computers and fans.
 With fewer sound distractions, your team will be more comfortable while speaking to each other.